avilleret/Gem-wiki/How-to-build-Gem-in-Microsoft-Windows.md

 ) folder, you will find a `Gem.sln` file.
 Some conversion may be needed if you are using another version of Visual C++.

-Once the project imported, open the *Properties manager* window and find the Puredata configuration.
+Once the project imported, open the *Properties manager* window and find the Pure Data configuration.
 Open it and adjust the PD_DIR macro under the _User macro_ page to point to your Pd folder.

 In the *pthread properties sheet* change the PTHREAD_DIR and the PD_DIR macro to point to the `pthread` directory (for me it's `C:\Users\win7\Bibliothèques\pthreads-w32-2-9-1-release\Pre-built.2`)